PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 Insert your microSD card.

-Click "Select image" and select your file "complete_image.img".
+Click *Select image* and select your file `complete_image.img`.

-Click "Select drive" and select your microSD card.
+Click *Select drive* and select your microSD card.

-Click "Flash!", input your password if prompted, then a few seconds later your microSD is ready.
+Click *Flash!*, input your password if prompted, then a few seconds later your microSD is ready.

 Eject your microSD and insert it into your RockPro64.